Kosovo Serbs: Demographics

 Since the beginning of the 20th century, the Serb population in Kosovo has steadily declined to the present day.
 According to estimates (since no official data is reliable, as most Serbs have boycotted national censuses), there were around 95,000 Serbs in Kosovo, roughly one half in the compact area of North Kosovo and the other half in Serb enclaves across the central and southeastern parts of Kosovo.
-They from ethnic majority in ten municipalities, four of them in North Kosovo (North Mitrovica, Leposavić, Zvečan, and Zubin Potok), and six are southern (enclave) municipalities (Gračanica, Štrpce, Novo Brdo, Ranilug, Parteš, and Klokot).
+They form an ethnic majority in ten municipalities, four of them in North Kosovo (North Mitrovica, Leposavić, Zvečan, and Zubin Potok), and six are southern (enclave) municipalities (Gračanica, Štrpce, Novo Brdo, Ranilug, Parteš, and Klokot).